geiges/datatoolbox/README.md

 This is a python tool box project for handling global datasets.
 It contains the following features:

-1. Augumented pandas DataFrames adding meta data,
+1. Augumented pandas DataFrames adding meta data
 2. Automatic unit conversion and table based computations
 3. ID based data structure